Ryan-Swan/Fingerprint-Identification/web-interface/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+This is the web interface part of the application.
+Contained is a Rails application.

+# Instalation
-* System dependencies
+* Install Ruby on Rails and its dependencies

-* Configuration

-* Database creation
+* Install mysql & its gem

-* Database initialization
+* Run db:create

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Run db:migrate

-* ...
+* Run rails server